HBPMedical/specifications/content/data-capture/mip_anonymisation_strategy.md

 ## Requirement regarding identifiers

-Information regarding common identifiers shared among different data sources must be provided to the anonymisation team.
-This is particularily important for identifiers used to link two data sources: they must be anonymised in an identical manner in both sources in order to keep the links.
+Information regarding common identifiers shared among different data sources (multiple EHR CSV files, DICOM files) must be provided to the anonymisation team.
+This is particularly important for identifiers used to link two or more data sources (for instance linking a scan to a patient visit): these identifiers must be anonymised in an identical manner in all sources in order to keep the links.

-Note: this information must also be transfered to the teams working on the pre-processing and harmonisation of the data for coordination purposes.
+Note: this information must also be transferred to the teams working on the pre-processing and harmonisation of the data for coordination purposes.